Mnooogo/pAImarket/CODE_OF_CONDUCT.md

 ## 👋 Our Pledge

-We as members, contributors, and leaders pledge to make participation in PiMarket a harassment-free experience for everyone.
+We as members, contributors, and leaders pledge to make participation in pAImarket a harassment-free experience for everyone.
 We are committed to creating a community where everyone feels welcome, respected, and safe – regardless of age, background, experience level, nationality, religion, or identity.

 ---